rfhongyi/compuational_physics_N2014301020064/README.md

-# The homework list of compuational physics
+#  Homework list of compuational physics